 Remember that you will be using the painter’s tape as a guide and paint inside the lines, so you will want to apply the tape to the outside of where you will be painting the stripes.

-Be sure to avoid the common mistake of placing painter’s tape on the same side of each line, for example:
+Be sure to avoid the common mistake of placing painter’s tape on the same side of each line.

 Once you have all of your stripes outlined with painter’s tape, you are almost ready to begin painting stripes.
 Press the painter’s tape along the outline of each stripe to be sure it is attached to the wall as securely as possible.
 A good way to ensure that your stripes come out with crisp lines is applying a thin layer of caulk along the inside of the tape outlines before painting.
 This will help prevent paint from seeping under the tape.
 You can go ahead and paint the stripes inside the outlines before the caulk has dried.
 Remove the painter’s tape before the paint has dried completely for best results.
 Finally, your beautiful new room is unveiled!

 About the Author: Maria Polidoro is the owner of Ace Tool Online, a leading provider of hand and power tools headquartered in Wantagh, New York.
-Ace Tool stocks the latest power tools, parts and accessories and is a premiere source for Amana products including Amana router bits, Amana saw blades and over 70 other power tool brands.
-Please visit www.AceToolOnline.com for more information.
+Ace Tool stocks the latest power tools, parts and accessories and is a premier source for Amana products including router bits, saw blades and over 70 other power tool brands.